centreon/centreon-documentation/versioned_docs/version-24.04/monitoring/monitoring-servers/advanced-configuration.md

 should be configured according to Centreon's best practices.
 The various options used by Centreon Broker are described.

-### Overview
+### General Overview

-The Centreon Broker's core is a simple multiplexing engine that takes *inputs* (events) and sends them to various *outputs*.
-Inputs are typically other Centreon Broker events received via TCP/IP, while outputs can be an SQL database, other brokers, a BI/BAM engine, Centreon Map, etc.
+Centreon Broker is at its core a simple multiplexing engine.
+It takes events from *Inputs* and send them to various *Outputs*. *Inputs* are typically other instances of Centreon Broker over TCP/IP, while *Outputs* can be a SQL database, other brokers, a BI/BAM engine, Centreon Map, etc.

-Each input or output has a *type* that describes what it does plus several parameters, some mandatory and others optional.
-Additionally, an output can have a *failover* that will start when the output is in an error state in order to ensure data retention.
+Each *Input* or *Output* has a *type* that describe what it does and several parameters, some of them mandatory and other optional.
+Additionally, an *Output* can have a *Failover* that will start when the *Output* is in an error state to allow retention of data.

-An important distinction should be made between a standalone Centreon Broker and a Centreon Broker installed as a Centreon Engine module.
-Both have the same capabilities and support the same inputs and outputs.
-The difference is that the Centreon Broker configured as a module is automatically started when Centreon Engine starts.
-This broker automatically generates the events associated with the Centreon Engine.
-Broker modules often only have one output to a Centreon Broker instance acting as a concentrator.
+An important distinction to make is the standalone Centreon Broker versus a Centreon Broker installed as Centreon Engine's module.
+Both have the exact same capabilities and support the same *Inputs* and *Outputs*.
+The difference is that Centreon Broker configured as a module will be automatically started when Centreon Engine starts and automatically generates the events associated to this Centreon Engine.
+Often, those modules only have one *Output* to an instance of Centreon Broker acting as a concentrator.

-### Main configuration page
+### Main Configuration Page

-This section lists all the Centreon Broker instances configured in your infrastructure, either in standalone or module mode.
-Each instance has a name, is associated with a poller, has a number of inputs, outputs\*, and *loggers*, and can be *enabled* or *disabled*.
+This section lists all the instances of Centreon Broker configured in your park, either in standalone or module mode.
+Each instance has a name, is associated with a poller, has a number of *Inputs*, *Outputs*, and *Loggers*, and can be 'enabled' or 'disabled'.

-A *central*-type poller will have three Centreon Broker instances by default:

-  - one Centreon Broker installed as a module for a Centreon Engine (called a *central-module-master*)
-  - one Centreon Broker acting as a stand-alone concentrator (called a *central-broker-master*)
-  - one Centreon Broker that specializes in generating the RRD data used by graphs (called *central-rrd-master*).

-The best practice is to always use a separate Centreon Broker instance to generate RRD data.
-This way, an issue occurring in the RRD stack will not have any impact on your main monitoring.
+A poller of type 'Central' will have three instances of Centreon Broker by default.
+One Centreon Broker installed as a module for Centreon Engine (here called *central-module-master*), one Centreon Broker acting as a stand-alone concentrator (here called *central-broker-master*) and one Centreon Broker specialized in generating the RRD data used by the graphs (here called *central-rrd-master*).
+A best practice is to always use a separate instance of Centreon Broker to generate RRD data.
+This way, an issue in the RRD stack will not cause any issue in your main monitoring.

-As expected, the *central-module-master* has only one output and zero inputs.
+As expected, *central-module-master* has only one *Output* and zero *Input*.
-Configured as a Centreon Engine module, it generates events on its own and forwards them to the standalone Centreon Broker instance.
+Configured as a module to Centreon Engine, it generates events on its own and forward them to the standalone instance of Centreon Broker.

-A poller generally has only one Centreon Broker instance configured as a Centreon Engine module.
+A poller generally only have an instance of Centreon Broker, configured as a module for Centreon Engine.

-### Broker general configuration page
+### Broker General Configuration Page

-This section lists all the general options associated with a Centreon Broker instance.
+This section lists all the general options associated with an instance of Centreon Broker.

 Main options:

   - Poller
-    The poller containing the instance.
+    The poller where this instance lives.

   - Name
-    The name of the instance.
+    The name of this instance.

   - Config file name
     The name of the configuration file used by this instance.

   - Retention path
-    When an output is in an error state, a failover is launched.
-Failovers save data in files called *retention files*.
-These in turn are saved in the directory specified here.
-The best practice is **/var/lib/centreon-broker/**.
-    For security reasons, you can use these directories:
+    When an *Output* is in an error state, a *Failover* is launched. *Failovers* save data in files called retention files.
+Those in turn are saved in the directory specified here.
+Best practice is **/var/lib/centreon-broker/** For security reasons, you can use these directories:

       - **/var/lib/centreon-broker/**